jdittrich/userNeedResearchBook/text/prepareTheResearch.md

 	-   Pencil or Pen (Don't forget to bring backups!)
 	-   Something to write on.
 A clipboard is great.
 -  Audio Recording (recommended)
-	- audio recorder or smartphone
+	- audio recorder or smartphone <!-- TODO link to record audio -->
 -  Photos and video (recommended)
-	- a digital camera or smartphone
+	- a digital camera or smartphone <!-- link to record photos -->
-- for drawing diagram with the participant
+- for drawing diagrams with the participant
-	-   templates
+	-   templates <!-- : link to diagrams -->
 	-   pencils and/or pens in different colors

 You should get to know your equipment before you start the actual data collection.
 So be sure to know the essential operations to actually make a photo and start and stop the recording.
 Check the audio quality by putting the phone/recorder roughly a meter away from you and saying some sentences in normal loudness.
 Listen to the recording to test if you can (easily) understand what you said.